Cara Rooney: Illustrator & Plaything Maker

 - Cara Rooney

 Everyone grew in confidence through this workshop, and it had some unexpected outcomes.
 For example, one man decided to paint a picture of the Law in Dundee for his daughter, who he hadn’t seen in months because she lived in Wales.
-After it was finished, he delivered the painting to her, and it helped reconnect her to her home and her father.
-Since then, I have organised a memory book project with McManus Art Gallery in Dundee and I’ve started doing one-to-one painting sessions with a woman on the Isle of Beaut.
-I also run weekly sessions about different musicians, and it is quite surreal to be sitting at a computer with 12 elderly people chatting about Frank Sinatra.
+After it was finished, he delivered the painting to his daughter, and it helped her reconnect with her home and her father.

-It is very different from the way things used to be, but it is nice to see how well everyone has adapted.
-A lot of these people didn’t even have access to laptops before the pandemic, so explaining things like spam folders and mute buttons has been tricky but so rewarding.
-They have been nice for me as well because it has been a while since I have just painted purely to enjoy painting.
-I have a bit of an obsession with things being perfect and I’d love that to be the case but it is just not very realistic.
-It is about accepting that, even if something goes wrong, you learn from it.
+These sessions have been nice for me because it has been a while since I have painted purely to enjoy painting.
+I have a bit of an obsession with things being perfect, which is just not very realistic.
+It is about accepting that, when something goes wrong, you learn from it.
 It is all experience that will help you in the future.

 Follow Cara Rooney: Website & Instagram